MONO-1223/AURAK-CENG336-ComputerArchitectureLab/README.md

 When designing with dataflow modeling, the number of lines in the code often reflects the number of outputs.
 Each output assignment has its own line to define how it’s derived based on input values.
 If there is only one output, then only one line is necessary, but if there are multiple outputs, multiple assignment statements will be present, one per output signal.

+RTL and TTL are both historical families of digital logic design.
+They define types of circuits used to implement logical functions in hardware:

+1. __RTL (Resistor-Transistor Logic):__ RTL was an early form of digital logic circuit design that used resistors and transistors to build logical gates.
+It was a precursor to TTL and is now mostly obsolete.
+RTL circuits were limited by slower switching speeds and higher power consumption compared to newer technologies.

+2. __TTL (Transistor-Transistor Logic):__ TTL circuits, which use only transistors (and not resistors for logic functions), became the standard for digital logic design in the 1970s and 1980s.
+TTL logic is faster and more power-efficient than RTL.
+These circuits were widely used in microprocessors and other early digital systems.

+In this lab, even though we’re using an FPGA with an Intel Altera DE2-115 board rather than physical TTL or RTL circuits, understanding these fundamentals is still relevant.
+FPGAs emulate these digital logic behaviors with lookup tables (LUTs), flip-flops, and configurable logic blocks.
+While TTL and RTL are physical implementations, FPGAs provide a reprogrammable way to simulate these types of logic designs and behaviors in digital circuits.
+This concept is important as it gives insight into the FPGA’s flexibility to model a wide range of digital logic families, including TTL.

 There isn't a fully developed emulator that visually simulates the Altera DE2-115 FPGA board, showing the physical chip and all its peripherals as they would respond to your uploaded code.
 However, there are tools available that offer partial emulation or simulation of specific aspects of the FPGA, which can assist in testing our designs virtually.
 Though these tools don't provide a complete visual representation of the board, they do offer ways to simulate its behavior in an interactive manner.